JiaLiangTang325/DSCI498_JiaLiang_Xuyang_Xirui/README.md

 We compare with traditional neural style transfer:

-- CNN → better structure
+- CNN → better structure preservation
 - Diffusion → richer artistic styles

 ---

 ## Stylization Strength

-We study the `strength` parameter:
+We study the effect of the `strength` parameter:

 | Strength | Effect |
 |---------|--------|